 We had an enjoyable day in Nikko with Shoji San.
 He knew Nikko very well, and we learned a lot from him, especially Japanese history!
 He was also very accommodating, and answered all our questions.
 He also brought us to a great restaurant for lunch.

 Thank you very much for your kind words.
-I’m so glad that you enjoyed the tour with me.
+They encourage me a lot.
+I am very glad you enjoyed the Nikko tour with me.
 I had a great time with you too.
-Sorry we couldn’t see the parade of the Emperor.
-I hope you come back to Japan in another season and look forward to seeing you again.
+I hope you will come back again to Japan in another season.